Home

 Homemade Ant Repellant

-Sprinkle red chili powder, paprika, cream of tartar powder, dried peppermint, salt, borax, or sage near ant infestations.
+Sprinkle red chili powder, cinnamon, bay leaves, black pepper, paprika, cream of tartar powder, dried peppermint, salt, borax, or sage near ant infestations.

 Home-made Roach Repellant